activequant/fpga_project_template/README.md

 In order to use a different Xilinx FPGA board, set the appropriate profile in compile.sh, the rest should work ...

+So, how does a usual development flow look like?
+I use KDevelop3 to write my verilog code, then I run consecutively run my test benches until the wave forms match what I expect.
+Regularly, I run compile.sh to ensure that all code is still synthesizable.

 Fork at will, contributions welcome.

 Happy hacking,
 Ulrich

+== Platform structure

+The platform is compound out of several basic components so that it becomes easy to start a new FPGA project with one of the supported development boards.

+At present, this platform is built around light weight verilog components, which are usually visually unit tested during development.
+It is possible to use these verilog components in conjunction with VHDL, etc.

+Central to this platform is a bus system.
+This bus system is a very simple 80 bit bus, to which bus components connect.
+These bus components are relatively simple components, behind which arbitrarily complex modules reside.

+It has a communication layer, which is used for control commands and for generic data exchange with the outside world, such as an RS232 or a USB communication port.
+In the future, this should contain some easy-to-configure support for a network interface.